viewar/documentation/docs/introduction.md

 Want to have an idea of the System capabilities?
 Start here:

-- [ViewAR Features](https://www.viewar.com/features/) - an overview of our System capabilities.
+- [ViewAR Solutions](https://www.viewar.com/solutions/) - an overview of our System Solutions.
-- [ViewAR Showcases](https://www.viewar.com/showcases/) - chosen custom applications prepared for our Clients
+- [ViewAR Success Stories](https://www.viewar.com/success-stories/) - chosen custom applications prepared for our Clients
-- [ViewAR Templates](https://www.viewar.com/templates/) - available free of charge for testing purposes.
-Simply download the ViewAR SDK App and try!